This article is for BrightWork 365 Release 2024-2 and newer.

 |

-Step 3: Assign BrightWork 365 users to a home business unit
+Step 3: Assign users to a home business unit

 - A user with the BrightWork PMO security role will have organization-wide global access regardless of their assigned business unit.
 They will have access to all content within BrightWork 365 including confidential projects.

 - If a user’s business unit is changed, all of their security roles are removed from all business units.
-They will need to be reassigned all of their security roles in the new business unit, even if they already had security roles in that new business unit.
-It is recommended to make note of their current security role assignments prior to the business unit change.
+They will need to be reassigned all of their security roles in the new business unit.
+Take note of their current security role assignments prior to any business unit change.

 - It can take 30-60 seconds per user when their business unit is changed using the admin center Modern UI.